 Safe and secure data

 Protecting your data and systems is an important part of business continuity planning.
-Whether you experience a natural disaster, power failure or other crisis, having your data stored in the cloud ensures it is backed up and protected in a secure and safe location.
-Being able to access your data again quickly allows you to conduct business as usual, minimising any downtime and loss of productivity.
+One of the main cloud benefits is data security.
+Your data will be stored in the cloud where it will remain protected and secure in a safe location.
+If you experience data corruption, you will be able to gain access to your sensitive data, allowing you to conduct business as usual.

-Access to automatic updates for your IT requirements may be included in your service fee.
-Depending on your cloud computing service provider, your system will regularly be updated with the latest technology.
+Depending on your cloud computing service provider, your system will be regularly updated with the latest technology.

 Our partnered software

-Google is a great example of cloud-based computing, allowing you to create and store work via products like Google Docs and Google Calendars.
-Microsoft’s Office 365 offers cloud computing solutions allowing groups to create and share data such as contacts, files, calendars, meetings and be able to access this from any internet connected device.
+Google is a great example of a cloud platform.
+The Google Cloud allows you to create and store work via products like Google Docs and Google Calendars.
+Microsoft’s Office 365 and Microsoft Azure offer cloud computing solutions that allow groups to create and share data such as contacts, files, calendars, and meetings and be able to access this from any internet-connected device.
 We picked our business partners because we believe they are the best tools on the market for our customers.